 The purpose of this document is to support public authorities in the formulation of policies that recognize fertilizers deriving from livestock waste and incentive the adoption of innovations tested.
-In addition, this road map aims to:
+In addition, this road map aims at:

-- Raise awareness amongst policy makers about the economic and environmental benefits of the introduction of innovative technologies tested through the divulgation of the evaluation activities results. - Raise awareness of local, regional and national public authorities about the strengths and weaknesses of actual policies in their influencing effect on the adoption by SMEs (Small and Medium Enterprises) of innovations for livestock waste management. - Advocate public actors on the strategic policies they can set up in order to incentive the adoption of innovations for livestock waste management through their direct involvement in the formulations of policy guidelines and organization of regional thematic round tables. - Support decision-makers and governmental officials to be prepared for the upcoming Regulation (EU) 2019/1009 amendment.
+- Raise awareness among policy makers about the economic and environmental benefits of the introduction of innovative technologies tested, through the divulgation of the evaluation activities results. - Raise awareness of local, regional and national public authorities about the strengths and weaknesses of actual policies in their influencing effect on the adoption by SMEs (Small and Medium Enterprises) of innovations for livestock waste management. - Advocate public actors on the strategic policies they can set up in order to incentive the adoption of innovations for livestock waste management through their direct involvement in the formulation of policy guidelines and organization of regional thematic round tables.